Lo Cheung-shiu: Family

 In his early years, his mother was friends with the mothers of He Dong, Ho Fook, Wong Kam Fuk, Sin Tak Fan (Stephen Hall), and Mai Xiuying.
 His older sister, Luo Ruicai (Luo Xucai), married Ho Fook, and he became friends with Ho Tung.
 Four of his children went on to marry with members of the Robert Ho Tung family.

-Lo's wife, Shi Xiangqing, was the older sister of Andrew Zimmern (She Ping Kwong), who was a partner of the Qing mission in North Korea, and she was also the younger sister of George She.
+Lo's wife, Shi Xiangqing, was the older sister of Andrew Zimmern (She Ping Kwong), who was a partner of the Qing mission in North Korea.

 Lo had four sons, Man-kam, Man-wai, Man-ho, and Man-hin (Horace), and five daughters.

 Four of his sons went into law and founded Lo and Lo, a well known solicitors firm that remains active today.
 Man-kam and Man-wai entered politics and became members of the Executive Council and Legislative Council of Hong Kong.

 Lo Cheung-shiu's grandson, Lo Tak-shing, also served on the Executive and Legislative Councils and was appointed to the Chinese People's Political Consultative Conference and Hong Kong Basic Law Drafting Committee.
 He ran as a candidate in elections for the first Hong Kong Chief Executive in 1997.